sreejukomath/NLPProjects/README.md

 How to make a digital version of You! https://medium.com/datadriveninvestor/how-to-make-digital-version-of-you-2a29cf823e85

 Chatbots are cool!
-A framework using Python (TF-IDF) https://towardsdatascience.com/chatbots-are-cool-a-framework-using-python-part-1-overview-7c69af7a7439
+A framework using Python https://towardsdatascience.com/chatbots-are-cool-a-framework-using-python-part-1-overview-7c69af7a7439

 >> Day 7: Computer vision - CNN

-TODO

 https://ahmedbesbes.com/understanding-deep-convolutional-neural-networks-with-a-practical-use-case-in-tensorflow-and-keras.html